runkunywang/ESE-551-Linear-Dynamic-Systems/README.md

 # ESE-551-Linear-Dynamic-Systems
-Code for ESE 551 Linear Dynamic Systems.
-Code is written in Matlab and Simulink.
+Code for ESE 551 Linear Dynamic Systems: Code is written in Matlab and Simulink.

 ## Table of Contents
 * [State Observer Feedback](#State-Observer-Feedback)